cashsun/rehearse/README.md

 ★ Hot reload on props/scenario change

-★ Auto Refresh on functional/pure component change

-★ Scenario supported
+★ Support Scenarios

 ★ Isolated or interdependent props

-★ Babel React + Es6
+★ Babel Loader built in

 ★ Auto find all components in configured folder

-★ Customise addtional loaders and plugins and more
+★ Customise additional loaders and plugins and more